Slybry2000/Sunchaserjuly27/docs/plan_vertical_slice.md

 **Immediate next task (today)**

-* 🟡 Monitor GitHub Actions for PR #7 (`feature/cors-hardening`) and triage the `analyze-and-test` Flutter job; if failures appear, fetch logs and apply minimal fixes (lint/typing or dependency resolution).
-Expected owner: backend/frontend on-call.
+* ✅ Monitor GitHub Actions for PR #7 (`feature/cors-hardening`) and triage the `analyze-and-test` Flutter job; triage performed, analyzer issues fixed (accidental Markdown fences removed) and local tests confirmed.
+Next: wait for CI to finish and merge on green.
+Owner: backend/frontend on-call.

 * Sprint 1 — Forecast Data Engine (in progress → implemented): a fetch job and snapshot writer were added on branch `sprint-1-data-engine` (`Backend/scripts/fetch_forecasts.py`).
 Snapshot persistence to SQLite was implemented and a public, lightweight API endpoint `GET /forecasts` was added for frontend consumption; the JSON snapshot remains as a fallback.